SINDyG: Sparse Identification of Nonlinear Dynamical Systems from Graph-Structured Data, with Applications to Stuart-Landau Oscillator Networks: EXPERIMENTS AND ANALYSIS

 \subsubsection{General Case Results}

 In the general case, the network size, connectivity, and dynamics are variable and randomly chosen.
 We used the data from general case to conduct sensitivity analysis and assess the robustness of SINDy and SINDyG methods.
-Figure~\ref{fig:sensitivity} presents the results for various performance metrics, including complexity, CEI, training time, training $r^2$ and MSE, as well as testing $r^2$ and MSE scores.
+Figure~\ref{fig:sensitivity} presents the results for various performance metrics, including complexity, coefficient MAE, training time, training $r^2$ and MSE, as well as testing $r^2$ and MSE scores.

 The first column of figure~\ref{fig:sensitivity} examines the impact of increasing the number of oscillators in the network.
 As the network size grows, so does the number of connections and the complexity of the dynamical equations for each node.
 This leads to an expected increase in complexity for both methods.
 However, SINDyG consistently yields models with lower complexity, regardless of the network size.
-Additionally, the CEI decreases as the number of nodes increases, which is in line with the characteristics of CEI for larger sets of potential coefficients.
-Importantly, SINDyG consistently outperforms SINDy in terms of CEI, indicating closer alignment with the true coefficients.
+Additionally, the coefficient MAE decreases as the number of nodes increases, which is in line with the characteristics of coefficient MAE for larger sets of potential coefficients.
+Importantly, SINDyG consistently outperforms SINDy in terms of coefficient MAE, indicating closer alignment with the true coefficients.
 While the training time remains relatively consistent for both methods, the train R-squared and MSE worsen for SINDy as the number of nodes increases, whereas SINDyG maintains performance.
 This trend extends to the test MSE and R-squared, highlighting SINDyG's ability to generalize to new, unseen data, especially in larger networks.
+These results demonstrate that as network size and coupling complexity increase, SINDy’s sparse regression performance degrades leading to higher model complexity and error, whereas SINDyG maintains robustness under the same conditions.